 With winter upon us, the temptation to stay inside with endless cups of hot chocolate is strong.
 But when you have little ones running around with unspent energy, this can be easier said than done.
-To help you decide what to do with your kids this winter, here are five fun family days out, perfect for the chilly season.
+To help you decide what to do with your kids this winter, here are 5 fun family winter days out, perfect for the chilly season.

 1. The Deep Aquarium